hzjian123/Super-Resolution-with-Diffusion-Model/README.md

 Previous method SR3 has disadvantages of slow sampling rate, computationally intensive and weak supervision from low resolution.
 The propose method aim to solve these issues with improved noise/learning rate schedule and modified reconstruction objective.
  ![Architecture](archit.jpg)
  ## Methods
+ ### Faster sampling rate by modifying noise schedule and learning rate scheduler
+ ### Implicit prediction of residual image
+ Change the training of the network to predict residual for faster convergence (details in Report.pdf)
+ ### Consistency enforcement by multi stage fusing
+ fuse low-resolution images to multiple stages in UNet to enhance the consistency score.
+## Results
+Shown in the graph the proposed method has the better performance comparing to baseline (SR3)
 ## Code instructions
 Different settings in config folder include training and hyperparameter.
 Main code of training and evaluation